How we compare

 • Is Tutorperch the only UK platform charging tutees a finder's fee? +

-No — First Tutors has historically operated a finder's fee model in the same shape, charging students a one-off intro fee that varies by tutor.
-Tutorperch's twist is a single flat £20 across every tutor regardless of subject or level, rather than a sliding fee.
-Most other UK platforms (MyTutor, Tutorful, Tutor Hunt, Tutor House, Spires, The Profs) take a per-lesson or per-month cut instead.
+Historically no. First Tutors operated a finder's fee model on the same shape for years, charging students a one-off intro fee that varied by tutor and level.
+First Tutors announced closure on 8th May 2026.
+Tutorperch differs in charging a single flat £9.99 across every tutor regardless of subject or level, rather than a sliding fee.
+The other large UK platforms (MyTutor, Tutorful, Tutor Hunt, Tutor House, Spires, The Profs) take a per-lesson or per-month cut instead.

 • How does Tutorperch compare on tutor verification? +